NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Holy.md

 * * *

-**Effect** You regain HP equal to double the unholy creature’s level.
+**Effect** You regain HP equal to double the unholy creature's level.

 **Craft Requirements** You are holy.